dartmouth-cs66/dartmouth-cs66.github.io/assignments/sa/up-and-running/index.md

 * The Game View, where you can see the game from the player's perspective
 * The Play Button, where you can run the Unity engine on this scene
 * The Project View, where you can view the project's directory tree and all its assets
+* The default IDE and some rudimentary scripting in C#

+### Extending the Script
+There are lots of opportunities for extra credit here.

+- Can you add a feature to rotate the cube if a different button is held down?
+(You might want to look up the `Input.getKey()` method.)
+- What if we want to change the color of the cube when certain keys are pressed?
+- What about scale?
+- Anything else you can think of?

+### To Turn In
+- Compile all of your work into a git repo and push the code up to GitHub to a repo called `cs66-sa1-<YourGithubUsername>`
+- Submit a link to your repo with some general comments:
+  - What you did
+  - What worked/didn't work
+  - Any general comments/suggestions

+That's it!
 Keep an eye out for the next short assignment, where we'll be building our first simple game!